 Because of its potential function as an antioxidant, ALA may reduce the effectiveness of chemotherapy or radiation therapy in cancer patients [14,15].
 Always talk to your oncologist about any dietary supplements you take and how they may affect your treatment.

-There are no official recommended doses for ALA supplements, but clinical trials have used doses ranging from 20 to 1800 mg per day for up to a year without reporting serious side effects.
+There are no official recommended doses for ALA supplements, but clinical trials have used doses ranging from 20 to 1800 mg per day for up to a year without reporting serious adverse events.

 Due to its potential antioxidant and anti-inflammatory functions, ALA is being considered as a potential therapy for a number of disorders.
 An upcoming clinical trial will further explore the possible benefits of an omega 3 fatty acids+ALA vitamin cocktail in Alzheimer's disease prevention (NCT01780974).
 Currently, clinical trials are underway to determine whether ALA by itself or in combination with other compounds can be effective for treating or preventing conditions such as heart disease (NCT00765310), thyroid cancer (NCT01396733), multiple sclerosis (NCT01188811) and obesity (NCT01138774).
 More information about planned and on-going clinical trials can be found at clinicaltrials.gov (U.S.) and at clinicaltrialsregister.eu (Europe).